CMEONE/harker-ms-bell-server/docs/assistant.md

 ## Getting the bell schedule

-We have provided several types of commands for accessing the bell schedule.
+I have provided several types of commands for accessing the bell schedule.

 > **Hey Google, tell me the bell schedule for tomorrow.**